 How long can I borrow items for?

 Books from the QVCC library circulate for 28 days with the possibility of one renewal for another 28 days.
-DVDs circulate for 3 days with one 3 day renewal possible.
-Magazines and journals circulate for 1 week with one possible renewal.
-You can renew books online through the patron section of the Online catalog or by calling the library at 932-4007.
+Books from other CSCU institutions also circulate for 28 days with one renewal (these books can be recalled by the owning library before the end of the 28 day period).
+DVDs, magazines, and journals circulate for 3 days with one 3 day renewal possible.
+You can renew books online by signing in to QVreseach or by calling the library at (860) 932-4007.

 How much can I print?

 QV students are limited to print jobs that are less than 30 pages at a time.
 Duplicate printing (printing more than one copy of an article) is not allowed.
 The total number of articles you can print is not restricted but we ask you to print judiciously – printing only those parts of an article you actually need.
 Library staff can help you with printing sections of an article or with downloading or emailing articles.
 Public patrons are limited to print jobs of less than 5 pages at a time.

 Can I use the library if I’m not a student?

 The QV library is open to the public.
 There are 5 computer terminals with internet access available for public use.
 To borrow items from the QV library you will need to obtain a QV library card.
 To obtain a library card, please bring proof of your Connecticut address.